 Rent a wet tile saw to get clean cuts.
 If you’re working with a patterned tile then double and triple check the replacement before the thinset dries.
 Laying floor tile can be really hard on your back, be prepared with knee pads and a small bench to sit on while working.
 Always get the extra bag of thinset, you will probably need more than you planned for.

 Inspired by this home?
-Make Fareisle style yours by ordering a sample pack.
+Make Fareisle style yours by sampling Kaity's favorite Fireclay colors.
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.